TO: Vladimir Gershonovich Drinfeld, University of Chicago, Chicago. IL

 Dear Prof. Dr. Vladimir Drinfeld:

-I am just a simple guy hung up on infinitesimal spheres, tetrahedrons and octahedrons, and cubic close packing of equal spheres, who assumes the first manifestation in spacetime is a sphere and then, based on Planck Time, about 539 tredecillion spheres per second.
+I am just a simple guy hung up on infinitesimal spheres, tetrahedrons and octahedrons, and cubic close packing of equal spheres, who assumes the first manifestation in spacetime is a sphere and then, based on Planck Time, generated at about 18.5 tredecillion spheres per second.

 Perhaps there is a more simple model of the universe in here.